While we have expanded our use of telehealth for many appointments, we are still safely seeing patients in person as needed.

 Depending on your situation, you might have a virtual check-in, you might wait in your car, or you might sit in a waiting room.
 Often, we can escort you directly to the exam room and skip the waiting room altogether.

-How will waiting rooms look different?
+How do waiting rooms look different?

 - Windows or plexiglass barriers have been installed at registration desks